Cognition

-Cognitions are mental activities that deal with knowledge.
-They encompass psychological processes that acquire, store, retrieve, transform, or otherwise use information.
-Cognitions are a pervasive part of mental life, helping individuals understand and interact with the world.
+Cognition encompasses mental processes that deal with knowledge.
+It includes psychological activities that acquire, store, retrieve, transform, or apply information.
+Cognitive processes are a fundamental part of mental life, helping individuals understand and interact with the world.

 Cognitive processes are typically categorized by their function.
-Perception organizes sensory information about the world, interpreting physical stimuli, such as light and sound, to construct a coherent experience of objects and events.
+Perception organizes and interprets sensory information, such as light and sound, to construct a coherent experience of objects and events.
 Attention prioritizes specific aspects while filtering out irrelevant information.
 Memory is the ability to retain, store, and retrieve information, including working memory and long-term memory.
 Thinking encompasses psychological activities in which concepts, ideas, and mental representations are considered and manipulated.
-It includes reasoning, concept formation, problem-solving, and decision-making.
+It includes reasoning, concept formation, problem solving, and decision-making.
 Many cognitive activities deal with language, including language acquisition, comprehension, and production.
-Metacognition involves knowledge about knowledge or mental processes that monitor and regulate other mental processes.
+Metacognitive processes deal with information about other mental processes, such as knowing that one can recall a specific memory.
 Classifications also distinguish between conscious and unconscious processes and between controlled and automatic ones.

-Researchers discuss diverse theories of the nature of cognition.
-Classical computationalism argues that cognitive processes manipulate symbols according to mechanical rules, similar to how computers execute algorithms.
-Connectionism models the mind as a complex network of nodes where information flows as nodes communicate with each other.
+There are many theories of the nature of cognition.
+Classical computationalism posits that cognitive processes manipulate symbols according to formal rules, similar to how computers execute algorithms.
+Connectionism models the mind as a complex network of nodes where information flows as they communicate with each other.
 Representationalism and anti-representationalism disagree about whether cognitive processes operate on internal representations of the world.

 Many disciplines explore cognition, including psychology, neuroscience, and cognitive science.
 They examine different levels of abstraction and employ distinct methods of inquiry.
 Some scientists study cognitive development, investigating how mental abilities grow from infancy through adulthood.
-While cognitive research mostly focuses on humans, it also explores how animals acquire knowledge and how artificial systems can emulate cognitive processes.
+While cognitive research mostly focuses on humans, it also explores how other animals acquire knowledge and how artificial systems can emulate cognitive processes.
+The study of cognition has its roots in antiquity and has gained particular interdisciplinary prominence since the cognitive revolution starting in the 1950s.